andrewjw/site/_drafts/leaddev-london-2024-day-1.md

 _[Andra Blaj](https://www.linkedin.com/in/andrablaj/)_

-Most people question a technology choice when tey join a company.
+Most people question a technology choice when they join a company.

 To create tech radar: